AnnisaCode/Stock-Issue/README.md

 - ✅ Environment configuration
 - ✅ Vercel deployment ready

-## 🚀 Deployment

-This project is configured for easy deployment on **Vercel**.

-1.  **Connect your GitHub repository to Vercel.**
-2. Vercel will automatically detect that it's a **Vite** project.
-3. Vercel will also automatically find the Express app in the `api` directory and deploy it as a **Serverless Function**.
-4. No extra configuration is needed.
-Just click **Deploy**!

-The application is structured to be easily deployable on Vercel with proper configuration for both frontend and backend.

 ## 🎨 Color Palette

 - **Primary**: Purple gradient (#d946ef to #c026d3)